Who pays the deductible after a car accident?

 About Automotive Collision Specialists in Fuquay Varina, NC

-Automotive Collision Specialists works with most major insurance companies.
+Automotive Collision Specialists works with select insurance companies.
 In North Carolina, you have the right to choose any repair shop – not the one your insurance company or the other driver’s insurance want you to use.

 Comments are closed.